The-Rev-Depot/RevDepot/README.md

 * Able to see transaction history

 ## Roles/Contribution:
 **Roel Crodua** - Added login functionality and tested using JUnit and Mockito.
 Utilized JWT session management and implemented password hashing using BCrypt.
+Incorporate email service functionality to send email upon registration and for password reset for future use.

 ## Programs/Libraries used: